OpenFPGAduino/docs/start_up_step_by_step/README.md

 The ip address of the broad is 192.168.2.109

 ## 6 load the Arduino IDE from the browser
-Open a brower and type the address: http://(ip_addres_of_the_broad):8888
+Open a browser and type the address: http://(ip_addres_of_the_broad):8888
 ![](ide.fw.png)
 ## 7 Load a configuration